bagisto/bagisto-docs/src/package-development/getting-started.md

 By developing packages, you can introduce new functionalities, integrate third-party services, or customize existing features to better meet your business requirements.
 Each package is isolated, promoting clean code practices and enabling easier debugging and testing.

-To provide you with a practical understanding of package development, we'll be building a basic **RMA (Return Merchandise Authorization)** package throughout this documentation.
+To provide you with a practical understanding of package development, we'll be building a basic **RMA** package throughout this documentation, a small return-request tracker.
 This will demonstrate real-world implementation patterns and show you how different components work together.

 The RMA package will include:
-- Customer return request functionality
-- Admin panel for managing returns
-- Email notifications
+- A `rma_requests` table, model, and repository
+- Admin routes, controllers, and a DataGrid listing
+- An admin menu entry, ACL permissions, and system configuration
-- Basic reporting features
+- Translations

 ::: warning Demonstration Purpose
 This RMA package is designed for educational purposes to demonstrate package development concepts.
 It includes only basic CRUD operations and simplified workflows.
 For production use, you would need to implement additional features like complex business rules, advanced security measures, and comprehensive error handling.

+Bagisto core already ships a complete RMA package at `packages/Webkul/RMA` (return requests, reasons, rules, statuses and custom fields), registered in `composer.json`, `bootstrap/providers.php` and `config/concord.php`.
+The tutorial builds a much smaller package under the same name so the examples read naturally.
+If you follow along on a real installation, give your package a different name, for example `Webkul/ReturnTracker`, so nothing you create overwrites the shipped files, and treat the core package as a reference implementation of everything covered here.
 :::

 ## Prerequisites